Student Code of Conduct Philosophy

 - The decision in each case will be based on information presented at the hearing.
 The conduct history of the accused student(s) will not be used in determining the student’s culpability, but will be used in determining the appropriate sanction(s).
 If the alleged violation is a pattern offence and the evidence of pattern is relevant, an exception will be made.

-- All witnesses, in any hearing, must attend if called.
+- All witnesses, in any meeting, must attend if called.
 If a student is called as a witness and does not appear, this will be considered a failure to comply, and the student is subject to disciplinary action.
 Witnesses must be truthful and appropriate in all their testimony.

 - The accused is expected to be in attendance for the hearing, unless there is a need for an academic accommodation, which will be reviewed by the Dean of Students.
 If the accused student fails to appear for the hearing, the conduct hearing will be held in the student’s absence.